MosesSupposes/RFI-Contracting-Business-Assets/drafts/Draft_01__Capability_Statement.md

 #### Key Team Members:

-- **Kenya Turner**: Robotics engineer with extensive project management experience in the engineering sector of government contract work.
+- **Kenya Turner**: Robotics engineer and product manager with extensive project management experience in the engineering sector of government contract work.
-- **Josh R.**: Senior software engineer specializing in DevOps, systems design and backend development,.
+- **Josh R.**: Senior software engineer specializing in DevOps, systems design and backend development.
 - **Amir**: Security and network engineer.
 - **Moses Samuel**: Fullstack developer and UI designer specializing in JavaScript frontends.
 - **Aaron Robbins**: Logistics manager.
+- **Isla Rowse**: UI designer and content specialist with strong writing skills (technical and otherwise).

-### Page 3: Core Competencies
+### Core Competencies

 #### Team Technical Experience

 #### Our Team:

 **Kenya Turner** - _Product Manager_,

 Kenya leads our team with a rich background in robotics and extensive project management experience within the engineering sector of government contracts.
 K's expertise ensures that we maintain high standards in managing complex projects and navigating the intricacies of government contract work, driving successful outcomes in technical and operational domains.

-**Joshua Robbins** - _Senior Software Engineer_
+**Joshua Robbins** - _Senior Software Engineer_,

 Josh is a seasoned Senior Software Engineer with specialization in DevOps and backend development.
 Proficient in React, TypeScript, and Node.js, J excels in crafting scalable, secure applications and efficient deployment pipelines.
 J’s expertise in integrating robust backend services and managing DevOps workflows is integral to our team's ability to deliver high-performance software solutions.

-**Amir** - _Security and Network Engineer_
+**Amir** - _Security & Network Engineer_,

 Amir brings a deep understanding of security and network engineering, ensuring our systems are fortified against threats and vulnerabilities.
 With a focus on implementing best practices for network security and data protection, Am’s role is crucial in safeguarding our applications and infrastructure from potential risks.

-**Moses Samuel** - _Fullstack Developer and UX Designer_
+**Moses Samuel** - _Fullstack Developer & UX Designer_,

 Moses is a Fullstack Developer with a strong focus on JavaScript frontends and proficiency in React, TypeScript, and Node.js.
 M’s comprehensive skills in both frontend and backend development enable the creation of seamless, high-quality applications.
 M’s ability to bridge the gap between user interface design and backend functionality ensures that our solutions are both user-friendly and technically sound.

-**Aaron Robbins** - _Logistics Manager_
+**Aaron Robbins** - _Logistics Manager_,

-Aaron oversees our logistics operations, ensuring that our projects run smoothly and efficiently.
-With expertise in managing resources, timelines, and operational logistics, Aa plays a key role in coordinating our team's efforts and facilitating effective project execution.
+Aaron is a seasoned Logistics Manager with a proven track record in efficiently coordinating resources, timelines, and operations for complex projects.
+His expertise in logistics management ensures that our projects run smoothly and meet all deadlines, while optimizing resource allocation.
+Aaron oversees the coordination of resources with clients and business entities, as well as handling parts ordering, scheduling, and other administrative tasks.
+His strategic planning and meticulous attention to detail are crucial in facilitating seamless project execution and delivery, enabling our team to focus on delivering high-quality solutions to our clients.

-**Isla Pearl Rowse** - _UI Designer, Content Strategist, and Technical Writer_ Isla combines her expertise in UI design, content strategy, content writing, and technical writing to create compelling and user-friendly digital experiences.
+**Isla Pearl Rowse** - _UI Designer, Technical Writer & Content Specialist_,

+Isla combines her expertise in UI design, content strategy, content writing, and technical writing to create compelling and user-friendly digital experiences.
 She excels in crafting intuitive interfaces and developing clear, engaging content that enhances user engagement and understanding.
 Her multifaceted skills ensure that our projects are visually appealing, well-structured, and effectively communicated to our audience.

 #### Technical Expertise and Approach: